 3. File for Unemployment Insurance

-opposed to independent contractors, who lose their jobs through no fault of their own), then file right away since every state has different eligibility requirements, benefit amounts, and wait times.
+Find out if you qualify for unemployment insurance — which is usually provided to employees, as opposed to independent contractors, who lose their jobs through no fault of their own — then file right away since every state has different eligibility requirements, benefit amounts, and wait times.

 To file for unemployment: